 stderr(or standard error): displays the command’s error

-Each of these streams have an associated file descriptor, a number used by the shell to
+Each one of these streams has an associated file descriptor, a number used by the shell to

 reference that stream.